With Nothing Left To Sell, RadioShack Is Selling Itself To People

 They didn't have enough agile synergies to generate a full-stack one-stop hip-hop value proposition.

-That was my shortest job ever (Score:2)
+That was my shortest job ever (Score:3)

 Wait, do you want them to hit the ground, or do you want them to run?
 You can only pick one.